Food is frightening for my fussy eater

 vii) Can they have a banana on their plate?

-Using degrees of comfort like this you can work out where a child is at.
+Using degrees of comfort like this you can work out where your child is at.
 From there it is planning how to gently increase that comfort level.
 Each time they are able to progress to a new level of comfort, that is progress.

 Building comfort for children who genuinely find food is frightening is rarely about eating to begin with and so progress is also not about whether they eat or not.